 Other Bookshelf Design Ideas

 Now, if you have a child whose name just can’t be shortened to 4 letters, consider other designs.
-You can add butterflies, planets, unicorns, dinosaurs, moons, stars, animals, princesses…
+Below are some suggestions you can find on Amazon.

 The design possibilities are endless.
 You can even add a design that specifies the genre of books for that particular